Could an independent Scotland realistically muster its own defense capabilities?

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "White Paper Outlines Independent Scottish Defense".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "White Paper Outlines Independent Scottish Defense".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.